 One of my favorite hobbies has been working as an extra at Albuquerque Studios.
 It’s super fun getting to peek behind the movie-making curtain (and meet the occasional celebrity).
 But alas, COVID-19 has brought the Hollywood machine to a grinding halt.
 Most of my contacts in the industry have expressed grave concerns about the future.
 They are struggling to get their current projects out the door, let alone start new ones.
 Studio crews are dances of controlled chaos.
 They need to interact closely for 16-hour days, which is nigh impossible at the moment.
 I would get excited when casting directors called me for gigs.
 But now?
 I can think of few things more nerve-shredding than being trapped inside a movie set all day.

 Seriously, what the hell is going to happen to live music?
 This was one of my earliest posts, a rant piece where I derided the decline of live performances.
 But in light of the already-shifting landscape, the great pandemic may be the final coffin nail for big concerts.
-I am old enough to remember the heyday of Lollapalooza, where seas of fans would gather into massive fields in front of towering stages.
+I’m old enough to remember the heyday of Lollapalooza, where countless fans would gather into massive fields.
 These events were dangerous already, from rowdy crowds to rickety scaffolds.
-But in today’s world, entering Lollapalooza would feel like entering Thunderdome.
-Hell, seeing a local band in a dive bar now feels like a risky proposition.
-I love the energy of a good show, but I can no longer imagine squeezing into a mass of sweaty headbangers.
+But in today’s world, attending Lollapalooza would feel like entering Thunderdome.
+Even dive-bar shows feel too risky now.
+I love the energy of a good concert, but I can no longer imagine squeezing into a mass of sweaty headbangers.